- Section Policies

 Peer mentors reserve the right to withdraw from the peer mentoring process at any time.
 In this case, the editorial team will either assign another peer mentor for further productive work on the manuscript, or recommend that the manuscript be submitted elsewhere.

 Step 4: Copy Editing

-When the peer mentor deems that the manuscript is publication-ready, they notify the editorial team, who sends the manuscript for copy editing.
+When the Managing Editors accept the recommendation of the peer mentor and agree that the manuscript is publication-ready, the manuscript undergoes copy editing.
 Copy editing is the final step for polishing a manuscript prior to publication.
 Copy editors read the manuscript with a particular focus on mechanics (APA style and formatting), grammar, and cross-referencing between in-text and reference list citations.
 In addition, the copy editor may make minor suggestions related to content (flow, logical development, argument structure).
-The manuscript will then be returned to the author(s) for final revisions.
+The manuscript will then be returned to the author(s) for final approval of copy edits and to make any last minor revisions.
 There may be more than one round of copy editing before the manuscript is finalized, depending on the nature and number of changes required by the author.
-The finalized manuscript will be returned to the editorial team.
-The editors will decide that the manuscript either requires further review or is ACCEPTED for publication.
+The Managing Editors will decide that the manuscript either requires further review or is ACCEPTED for publication.

 Step 5: In Press

 The editorial team will confirm in which volume and issue the manuscript will appear.
 At this point, the status of your manuscript is IN PRESS.